kdave/btrfs-progs/Documentation/ch-compression.rst

 * actual compression attempt - data are compressed, if the result is not smaller, it's discarded, so this depends on the algorithm and level
-* pre-compression heuristics - a quick statistical evaluation on the data is peformed and based on the result either compression is performed or skipped, the NOCOMPRESS bit is not set just by the heuristic, only if the compression algorithm does not make an improvent
+* pre-compression heuristics - a quick statistical evaluation on the data is performed and based on the result either compression is performed or skipped, the NOCOMPRESS bit is not set just by the heuristic, only if the compression algorithm does not make an improvement

 .. code-block:: shell